-Continuity
+Continuity Planning

 To ensure that the Institute can continue its mission after a disruption, MIT Emergency Management collaborates with departments, labs, and centers (DLCs) to develop continuity plans.
 The goal of a continuity plan is to ensure that essential functions will continue after a disruption.

-What is Continuity?
+What is Continuity

 Continuity is the effort to ensure the continuation of Essential Functions after a disruption.

-What are Essential Functions?
+What are Essential Functions

 Essential Functions are vital activities or services that must continue at all times, or be restored within a short time frame, after a disruption.

-Are There Resources to Assist Me?
+Are There Resources to Assist Me

 To assist both individuals and DLCs, we have created two separate worksheets.
 The worksheet for DLCs is meant to assist leaders in creating a robust plan for their entire unit, while the worksheet for individuals is designed to capture the minimum information needed to ensure their essential functions will continue.

-Continuity Worksheet for Offices and Departments
+Continuity Worksheet for Departments, Labs and Centers

 MIT Mission Continuity Worksheet